 The Photographs series (1974-2003) includes snapshots and professional photographs of Donahue's professional activities.
 These include photographs of her presentations and trips, studio portraits, photographs with students, and photographs from the 2003 University of Iowa commencement.
 The series also contains a studio portrait of Teresa Christy and three slides of Christy with her students.

 The Audiovisual series (1970-1987) includes two videocassettes, twenty-five audiocassettes, and five beta videotapes.
 The videocassettes include Donahue's lecture for the Distinguished Nursing Lecture Series and a brief slideshow on the history of male nurses created by two of Donahue's nursing students.
 Most of the audiocassettes are lectures by Teresa Christy on nursing.
 These tapes are approximately an hour in length and are of good quality.
-Also included is a short recording of Florence Nightingale discussing the nursing profession.
+Also included is a brief recording--apparently taped from a record album--about Florence Nightingale and the development of the nursing profession; the speaker is unknown.
 The five beta videotapes include lectures by Teresa Christy.
 The IWA does not possess a device to play beta videotapes.

 Donahue's papers include two books shelved in the IWA printed works collection: